snehsuresh/snehsuresh/README.md

 ## What I'm Currently Exploring

-- Exploring **Neural Volatility Forecasting** - combining time series modeling and deep learning to predict market volatility with higher accuracy.
+- **Neural Volatility Forecasting** - combining time series modeling and deep learning to predict market volatility with higher accuracy.
-- Building a **domain-agnostic chatbot** that dynamically adapts to selected domains via **generative distilled models**.
+- A **domain-agnostic chatbot** that dynamically adapts to selected domains via **generative distilled models**.
-- Experimenting with **Neuro-Symbolic Reasoning in LLMs** - blending symbolic logic with deep learning to improve reasoning and commonsense understanding.
+- **Neuro-Symbolic Reasoning in LLMs** - blending symbolic logic with deep learning to improve reasoning and commonsense understanding.
-- Designing **custom loss functions** for better multimodal alignment in **LLMs**.
+- **Custom loss functions** for better multimodal alignment in **LLMs**.

 ## 💡 What I Do